dbieber/davidbieber.com/hugo/content/snippets/2021-01-02-spaced-repetition-in-roam-research.md

 1. Put the question on one bullet, and put the answer in the child bullets.
 Then tag the bullet with the question with "#[[Leitner Box 1]]" to add it to your spaced repetition system.

 2. You can use the syntax {{=: question | answer}} in Roam to create text that remains hidden until clicked.
-The text "answer" wont appear until you click on the text "question."
+The text "answer" won't appear until you click on the text "question."
 Again, tag the line with "#[[Leitner Box 1]]" to add it to your spaced repetition system.

 I recommend you [read Andy Matuschak's notes on "How to write good prompts"](https://andymatuschak.org/prompts/) for tips on how to create good flashcards.
 [Nicky Case's comic: "How to Remember Anything Forever-ish"](https://ncase.me/remember/) also has good suggestions for how to create good questions for spaced repetition.